 Quinoa sushi with herbs, radish and avocado.

 If you do go foraging for wild herbs, please be sure you you accurately identify the herb before consuming.
 Also know which parts of the herb are suitable for eating; for example, you should eat the young shoots of purslane rather than the older plants, as the young shoots contain less oxalic acid (which can hinder iron, calcium, and other mineral absorption).
-Read this for more information about oxalic acid in herbs.

 - 2 nori sheets